sorlok/FF5Rando/README.md

 ## Bugs

 * Sometimes the game just crashes for no reason.
 Just try again; it seems to be random (either my code or BepInEx's).
+Auto Save should hopefully protect you from any major data loss.
 * I have not tested it, but I'm pretty sure giving the player an Item from Admin (the console) will make it confused w.r.t.
 Player Name
 * I need to implement get_filler_item_name() (just using tags is fine), since otherwise you could get weird stuff as a filler
 * The guy in Carwen won't move out of the way of the barrel (normally he does this after beating North Mountain ---I want it to always be open)